btwei/CPU-Raytracer/README.md

 - [Contact](#contact)

 ## Features
-- Basic Raytracing:
-- Primatives:
+- Basic Raytracing: A camera points down the +Z axis and maps rays from a canvas of image_width by image_height to a viewport of viewport_width by viewport height, located d distance away from the camera on the Z axis.
+- Primatives: Rays can collide with basic primitives.
+Currently, only spheres are implemented.
+- Light & Shadows: Point lights, directional lights, and ambient light sources are implemented.
+When lighting is calculated, rays are traced back to their light sources to check for shadows.
-- Light & Shadows:
+- Reflections:
+- Custom Inputs and File Handling:

 ## Installation
 1. Clone the repository: